menu

 Durand’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small city, Durand does not have a public transit system used by locals to get to and from work.
+Durand is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Durand is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.27% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Durand is somewhat higher than in the average US city of 21.84%: 25.27% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Durand in 2022 was $34,784, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $139,136 for a family of four.
 However, Durand contains both very wealthy and poor people as well.